2024 Ethiopia–Somaliland memorandum of understanding: Reactions

 At a press conference on 11 January, Ministry of Foreign Affairs of China spokesperson Mao Ning stated that China "supports countries in safeguarding sovereignty and territorial integrity" and that "Somaliland is part of Somalia."
 She also said that issue must be handled through diplomatic dialogue and "achieve common development by having friendly cooperation."

 In the wake of agreement on 3 January, the Mogadishu administration organized a rally to express opposition to the deal.
 Many Somali protestors chanted and held banners to express their uncertainty of the lease agreement that perceived to endanger Somalia's territory.
 In the rally, Somalia's Interior Minister Ahmed Moallim Fiqi attended to the scene who said to protestors, "the federal government finds it unacceptable that we're ignored by an Ethiopian prime minister who belittles our federal government's role by delegitimizing it.
 That's a violation and unacceptable."

-On 11 December 2024, Ethiopia and Somalia have agreed to end their dispute over Ethiopia's plan to build a port in Somaliland, following talks brokered by Turkey.
-The agreement, hailed as "historic" by Turkish President Erdogan, involves both countries respecting each other's sovereignty and working towards mutually beneficial commercial arrangements for Ethiopia to access the sea "under Somalia's sovereignty."
-The two countries will hold further technical talks in February.
+On 11 December 2024, Ethiopia and Somalia agreed to end their dispute over Ethiopia's plan to build a port in Somaliland, following talks brokered by Turkey.
+The agreement involves both countries respecting each other's sovereignty and working towards mutually beneficial commercial arrangements for Ethiopia to access the sea "under Somalia's sovereignty."